Anuragkumar103/anuragkumar103/README.md

 💻 I am a self taught Full Stack Developer

-📚 I m pursing a Bachelors in Computer Science from the University of Lucknow
+📚 I m pursing a Bachelors in Computer Science from Dr. Shakuntala Misra National Rehabilitation University, Lucknow

 📝 I have a strong interest in Web3 and Blockchain